KyloIO/kylo-docs/security/KyloKerberosSPNEGO.rst

 This shows ``curl``:
     1. Attempt to get the feed resource
     #.
 Receive an unauthorized response (401) and a challenge to negotiate authentication
-    #. ``curl`` retrying the request again but this time supplying the Kerberos ticket in an authorization header
+    #.
+Retry the request, but this time supplying the Kerberos ticket in an authorization header
     #.
-Finally receiving a successful response (200).
+Finally receiving a successful response (200)

 Test Environment
 ----------------